Maismaus/Maismaus.github.io/content/blog/studioprobenchmark.md

 ## Preparation
 1. Enter your details in columns A - I of the [data sheet](https://docs.google.com/spreadsheets/d/13SVOxbG8D3knN_U5IyizcgVN8Iq4YBFCiN6HZFR4YMw/edit?usp=sharing).
 2. Download the [.mpk package](https://drive.google.com/file/d/1ffvXpCzLOEr0vDa3L2NhqRPprHSNS6DU/view?usp=drive_link).
-3. Extract the package and open the .mpr file.
+3. Extract the package and open the .mpr file in Mendix 10.20.
 4. Make sure there is no other Mendix app or resource heavy software running.

 ## Running the benchmarks